Yefeng0920/MA_Map_Bib/README.md

 ## Overview

-This is a repository containing the data and code for reproducing results from Computationally reproducing results from
+This is a repository containing the data and code for reproducing results from:

 > Yefeng Yang, Malgorzata Lagisz, Shinichi Nakagawa.
 Enriching meta-analyses through scoping review, bibliometrics, and alternative impact metrics: Visualizing study characteristics, hidden risk of bias, societal influence, and research translation. arXiv, 2023.